krahets/hello-algo/en/docs/chapter_computational_complexity/time_complexity.md

 Biological "cell division" is a classic example of exponential order growth: starting with one cell, it becomes two after one division, four after two divisions, and so on, resulting in $2^n$ cells after $n$ divisions.

-The following image and code simulate the cell division process, with a time complexity of $O(2^n)$:
+The figure below and code simulate the cell division process, with a time complexity of $O(2^n)$:

 ```src
 [file]{time_complexity}-[class]{}-[func]{exponential}